 Call 111 immediately if you get any of these symptoms starting from around 4 days to 4 weeks after being vaccinated:

 If you're pregnant, you should be offered the COVID-19 vaccine when you're eligible for it.
+The vaccine cannot give you or your baby COVID-19.

 It's preferable for you to have the Pfizer/BioNTech or Moderna vaccine because they've been more widely used during pregnancy in other countries and have not caused any safety issues.